midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Cursor` ##
 ==============
 Cursor is a pointer to the result set  of a query , When we query a mongodb collection the database returns a cursor.
 The cursor allows for efficient retrieval of large result sets without consuming excessive memory.
-Cursors are lazy-loaded, meaning the data is fetched as we iterate over it, not all at once.
+Cursors are lazy-loaded.

 `Cursor methods`
 -----------------